-Thinking of going more vegan or vegetarian for the climate, or already taken the plunge and committed to doing Veganuary?
+Thinking of going more vegan or vegetarian for the climate?
 Good news!
 There’s never been a better time to start on the path to a predominantly plant-based diet.

 Shops and cafes are releasing more vegan options than ever.
-Online, you’ll find inspiring Instagram accounts for plant-based products and recipes, and documentaries about the positive health impacts of reducing animal products in your diet.
+Online, you’ll find countless recipes, new products being released all the time, and documentaries about the positive health impacts of reducing animal products in your diet.